 Carved Abstract Designs

 Carving has always been a significant aspect of woodwork.
 However, contemporary carvings lean more towards abstract and fluid designs rather than traditional motifs.
-These carvings:

 - Are often inspired by nature, waves, or free-form patterns